 What We Do

 CHPC is unique in combining extensive experience in multifamily housing finance transactions with a deep commitment to affordable housing policy and technical assistance.
-CHPC regularly advises California’s housing agencies and the legislature and Congressional staff on housing resource issues and is recognized as a national leader in the field.
+CHPC regularly advises California’s housing agencies, legislature, and congressional staff on housing resource issues and is recognized as a national leader in the field.

 CHPC regularly provides technical assistance to local, state and federal government agencies involved in the financing and preservation of multifamily affordable housing.
 Learn more »